 Never mix alcohol with other drugs.
 Alcohol can block the beneficial effects of certain medicines.
 When used with other depressants (including many prescription and over-the-counter medicines), alcohol compounds the sedating effects.
-In extreme cases, that can cause unconsciousness or even death.
+In extreme cases, that can cause unconsciousness or even death, and certainly mental issues can follow.

 Truth in Advertising